Drozga/3D_tracking_MPU6050_BNO055/README.md

 This repository contains the code, explanations, and findings from my bachelor's thesis on *3D mapping using the MPU6050 and GY-BNO055 sensors*.
 The project explores sensor-based motion tracking, enabling the mapping of movement in three-dimensional space through oscillatory, circular, and more complex motion patterns.
 The insights and results of this research provide a foundation for further applications in fields requiring precise spatial orientation and position tracking.

+The simulation of movement tracking was performed in MATLAB.
+Using sensor data, various movement patterns, including oscillatory, circular, and complex motions, were accurately visualized in a 3D environment.
+MATLAB's powerful data processing and visualization capabilities allowed for detailed analysis of the sensor data, showcasing the effectiveness of the MPU6050 and GY-BNO055 sensors for 3D mapping applications.

 ## Project Overview

 The project is divided into two primary parts, each documented in its own folder: